 - Anyone with firearms licenses may conceal carry without further sanction.

-The last two categories are known as “constitutional carry.”
-These states view the right to conceal carry as embedded in the Second Amendment but most of these governments will nevertheless issue permits when requested.
+Constitutional carry these states view the right to conceal carry as embedded in the Second Amendment but most of these governments will nevertheless issue permits when requested.
 Differences among all states remain insofar as what guidelines make one eligible for conceal carry permission.

 States set the benchmark by which conceal carry applicants are evaluated.
 Most require passage of a training course; some of those mandate live fire exercises as part of that training.
 A few even specify how many rounds of live fire should be used — and at what distances.
 Levels of proficiency on both written tests and shooting exams also differ from state to state.
 Disqualifying histories are interpreted disparately as well.
 Forbidding conceal carry to those with long histories of drug abuse and/or a psychiatric episode is common.
 Still, a few states will deny applicants for property tax delinquency or for lacking “good moral character,” a trait often defined arbitrarily.